avatar-kaleb/kalebmckelvey-site/blog/series-javascript-the-good-parts-chapter-3-objects-review.md

 "It is easy to inspect an object to determine what properties it has by attempting to retrieve the properties and examining the values obtained."

-You can use the `typeof` operator to see what type a property is, but there are downsides to this.
+You can use the `typeof` operator to see a property's type, but there are downsides to this.

 First, as mentioned in the book, any property in the prototype chain will produce a value.
 Secondly, the typeof has its own set of gotchas (for example arrays being object types).